 In 2014, I was honored to receive the Romeo L. Moruzzi Young Faculty Award for Innovation in Undergraduate Education for my work in the undergraduate network security course.
 I am proud to teach at a university that recognizes and is committed to providing a high quality education.

 The course web pages and syllabi for my current and previous courses are available on my teaching web page.

 I am particularly interested in research and technologies that can have a practical impact.
 As an example, two of the projects I have led, Choreographer and USB-ARM, were among the 8 initial projects selected by the Department of Homeland Security's Transition to Practice Program.
-These projects were selected because they are, according to DHS, "mature technologies that address an existing or imminent cyber security gap in public or private systems that impact national security."
+According to the DHS, these projects represent "mature technologies that address an existing or imminent cyber security gap in public or private systems that impact national security."

-I am always looking for talented students interested in networking, security and systems.
-I have had the privilege of advising several graduate students:
+I recruit talented students interested in networking, security and systems.
+I have the privilege of advising two graduate students currently:

 I am the author of the InstructAssist system that is gaining adoption at WPI as an alternative for the Blackboard course management system.

 I have previously served as the coach for the WPI Cyber Defense Competition team, an extra-curricular activity to help students learn more about cyber security issues.
 The team competed at the 2012 and 2013 Northeast Collegiate Cyber Defense Competition (NECCDC) events.
 In 2012, WPI placed 9th.
 In 2013, WPI placed third.
 In 2014, WPI again placed third.